jorgebucaran/hyperapp/README.md

 const Increment = state => state + 1
 ```

-An action is any function that takes your application state as the first argument and returns a new state.
+An action can be any function that takes the application state as the first argument and returns a new state.
 Notice that `Reset` doesn't need the state argument to reset the counter, so we can ignore it.
 Actions can also receive a payload, but let's not get ahead of ourselves.

-Here's our program.
-You can check out the final result [here].
+Here's how our program looks now.
+You can [try it online here].

 ```jsx
 import { h, app } from "hyperapp"